masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ```

 Enough with the callback description.
-Let's see some few more examples how callback function act with the Web API things like: setTimeout() function, after that we will leap to know about 'Asynchronous Programming'
+Let's see some few more examples **how callback function act with the Web API things like: setTimeout() function**, after that we will leap to know about 'Asynchronous Programming'
 ```javascript
 // Example 1: setTimeout function using callback setTimeout(a => {